citation-file-format/citation-file-format/.github/ISSUE_TEMPLATE/40_tooling.md

 Do you have a specific technology or programming language in mind for the implementation of the new tool?
 If so, please describe why.
 Examples:
-- This could be a website hosted by the software regsitries that want to use this functionality.
+- This could be a website hosted by the software registries that want to use this functionality.
 - This could be a Python package with a command-line interface.
 -->